 Then go grab a locker (if needed—around $10 to $20 for full day use) before you start getting through the ride (which we cover next).
 Alternatively, you can grab a locker if you get there with some time to spare before rope drop.

 If you arrive midday in high season, you can either start by finding a seat or by grabbing a locker for all your stuff while you visit the different rides.
-This is obviously about balancing the availability of seats with the availability of lockers, but basically you’ll probably have a better seat selection once you’re done with all the rides.
+This is about balancing the availability of seats with the availability of lockers, but basically you’ll probably have a better seat selection once you’re done with all the rides.
 The Tips Board outside Singapore Sal’s will tell you where to find available seats.

 Typhoon Lagoon Ride Touring